Pedro-Zarate/Config-Azure/README.md

 </p>

 <p>
   once both vm have been created, Our network setting will need to be adjusted on the Dc-1 vm.
-Click on the virtual matchines tab in azure, and next click on Dc-1.
+Click on the virtual machine tab in azure, and next click on Dc-1.

 </p>
 <p>